kennychatkara/Udacity-Portfolio-Site/README.md

 **Description**
 ---------------
-Source code for a portfolio website project which displays a set screenshots and source code links for cooresponding projects.
+A responsive portfolio website which displays images and links for cooresponding development projects.

 **Download**